junxit/us-congress-bills-111/metadata.md

 - 2010-01-20 — Mr. Rangel moved to suspend the rules and pass the bill, as amended.
 - 2010-01-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H211)
 - 2010-01-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H211)
+- 2010-01-21 — Cleared for White House.
+- 2010-01-21 — Message on Senate action sent to the House.
+- 2010-01-21 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S105-106)
+- 2010-01-21 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S105-106)